OS2iot/OS2iot-docs/source/installation-guide/installation-guide.rst

 Deployment
 ^^^^^^^^^^

-We used Jenkins for deployment, the deploy used the following shell script to perform the deploy.
+Jenkins was used for deployment, the deploy used the following shell script to perform the deploy.
 Sensitive information have been redacted.

 .. code-block:: bash